SEARCH & WILDFLOWER HOME PAGE

 January 5, 2014:

 p.
 229 Hypoxis hirsuta: Counties are not specified: Custer, Denver, Las Animas, & El Paso counties.
-The El Paso specimen is the last time it was collected in Colorado (1959), but Tass Kelso of COCO reports it in recent years from the Black Squirrel drainage, east of Colorado Springs.
+The El Paso specimen is the last time it was collected in Colorado (1959), but Tass Kelso of COCO reported it from the Black Squirrel drainage, east of Colorado Springs.
 This is a real find for Colorado.

 p.
 235 Krameria lanceolata.
 W&W are correct, but older references may show Krameria erecta or Krameria parviflora from Colorado on the basis of Aven Nelson 1034 at RM, which was supposed to have been collected at Durango.
 This is a specimen from the Mohave, Sonoran, or Chihuahuan deserts well to the south of us.
 Exactly where Nelson got the specimen is unknown, but it could not have been in Colorado.